 MODIFICATIONS AND ACCOMMODATIONS FOR FACULTY, STAFF AND GRADUATE ASSISTANTS AT GREATER RISK OF COVID-19

-The COVID-19 pandemic has introduced a host of new features to our lives, and as we prepare for the Spring 2021 semester and beyond, planning is underway at WVU to address every aspect of our campus operations.
-A critical component of this planning is how we welcome our faculty and staff back to our campuses, especially our campus community members with underlying medical conditions, those with a greater risk for severe COVID-19 infection, and certain racial and ethnic minority groups.
+The COVID-19 pandemic has introduced a host of new features to our lives, and as we prepare for the Summer and Fall 2021 semesters and beyond, planning is underway at WVU to address every aspect of our campus operations.
+A critical component of this planning is how we welcome our faculty and staff back to our campuses.

 ADA DISABILITIES AND MEDICAL CONDITIONS